recreate-run/mixable/NETLIFY_DEPLOYMENT.md

 ### 404 Errors on Routes

 - Verify the redirect rule in `netlify.toml` is present
-- Check the publish directory is `dist/client` (not just `dist`)
+- Check the publish directory is `dist`
 - Clear Netlify cache and redeploy

 ### Build Takes Too Long

 - Netlify free tier has a 15-minute build timeout
-- This project should build in 2-3 minutes typically
+- This project should build in ~2 seconds
 - Check for dependency installation issues

 ## Post-Deployment Checklist